 Google Algorithm Updates

 As we know, Google likes to roll out its algorithm updates in order to keep sites on their toes and within the best practice in the online world.
-With each new update, a constant focus tends to reward sites with high quality, relevant content that adds value to your website and engages the reader.
+With each new algorithm update, a constant focus tends to reward sites with high quality, relevant content that adds value to your website and engages the reader.
 Although Google Panda’s initial roll-out was back in February 2011, its effects are still impacting sites today, so making sure your content is fresh and informative is key.
 It’s also beneficial to your keyword strategy in order to help your business when competing with others and stay at the top of the SERPs.

 The chances are we’ve all done a “Hey, Siri” at some point in our lives and, as technology advances, voice search will continue to develop and become a bigger part of our lives.
 By the end of 2017, VoiceLabs have predicted that 24.5 million voice-first devices will be shipped worldwide, suggesting that there’s no better time to invest time and effort into voice search.
 Even in our homes, we’re now turning to assistive technologies such as Google Home and Amazon Echo to take over from our smartphones.
 The attractiveness of voice search comes from the ability to have a more conversational exchange with your device, whilst still being able to command an action or gain your desired information.